2lindell/advent/docs/source.txt

 	otherwise:
 		say [MT]"I see no [noun] here."
 Does the player mean doing something to the stated item: it is very likely.
-Every turn when doing something other than stating, now the stated item is nothing.
+Every turn when doing something other than stating (this is the reset stated item rule), now the stated item is nothing.

 Section - Giving